Robert L. Lippert: Associated Producers Incorporated

-In 1962, Lippert criticized Hollywood for the "slow suicide" in movie going, blaming involvement of New York bankers in creative matters, inflated overhead, union featherbedding and obsolete theaters.

-"The economics of this business have gone cock-eyed", he added.
-"The total gross of pictures has dropped from 20-30% and the costs have doubled.
+In 1962, Lippert criticized Hollywood for the "slow suicide" in moviegoing, blaming involvement of New York bankers in creative matters, inflated overhead, union featherbedding, and obsolete theaters.
+"The economics of this business have gone cockeyed.
+The total gross of pictures has dropped from 20-30% and the costs have doubled.
 It's nuts."
 By this stage, he estimated that he had made "about 300 films" including 100 for Fox in five years.
 "One year, I made 26, more than the rest of the studios."

 "Most Bs cost $100,000 or $200,000", he said.
 "We shoot them in six or seven days.
-There's hardly any re-shooting.
+There's hardly any reshooting.
 Unless something is glaringly wrong, we let 'em go.
 What the hell, people don't care.
 They want to be entertained.
 I've heard people coming out of my theaters after seeing a double bill that featured a big production, 'Everybody died' or 'How that girl suffered.
 Thank God for the little picture'."

-Lippert said that he wanted to make more Westerns "because they're cheap" but did not because "television had saturated the market."
+Lippert said that he wanted to make more Westerns "because they're cheap" but didn't because "television had saturated the market."

 Faced with increasing production costs in Hollywood, Lippert announced in 1962 that he would be making films in England, Italy (The Last Man on Earth), and the Philippines.
-Fox ended the relationship with Regal/API when its own production schedule had declined and it didn't have enough "A" features to support its "B" pictures.
+Fox ended the relationship with Regal/API when its own production schedule had declined and it didn't have enough "A" features to maintain double-feature programs.

 Later career

 In March 1966, Fox announced that Lippert would return to film production with Country Music.

-Lippert's association with Fox ended after 250 films with The Last Shot You Hear that began filming in 1967 but was not released until 1969.
+Lippert's association with Fox ended after 250 films with The Last Shot You Hear, which began filming in 1967 but wasn't released until 1969.

-After stopping producing, Lippert doubled his chain of theaters from 70 to 139 and managed them until his death.
+After stepping away from film production, Lippert concentrated on exhibition.
+He doubled his chain of theaters from 70 to 139 and managed them until his death.

 Personal life

 In 1926, he married Ruth Robinson and they remained married until his death.
 He has a son, Robert L. Lippert Jr., and a daughter, Judith Ann.
-His son followed his father into producing and also helping manage the theater chain.
+His son followed his father into producing and also helped manage the theater chain.
 Maury Dexter says Lippert had a mistress, Margia Dean, who would be cast in the company's films at Lippert's insistence.

 Death

-Lippert died of a heart attack, his second, at home in Alameda, California on November 16, 1976.
+Robert L. Lippert died of a heart attack, his second, at home in Alameda, California on November 16, 1976.
 His cremated remains were interred at the Woodlawn Memorial Park Cemetery in Colma, California.